 Davison leads No. 13 Wisconsin past Rhode Island 73-62

+Davison did not make a field goal during Wisconsin’s heartbreaking 67-65 loss to Marquette on Friday.
+The Badgers lost when Justin Lewis tipped in a missed free throw at the buzzer.

+But Davison got off to a fast start against Rhode Island, scoring 17 points to help the Badgers to a 33-16 halftime lead.

-Wisconsin took a 53-31 lead on Jonathan Davis’ turnaround jumper with 11:58 remaining, but the Rams closed to 62-54 on a 3-pointer by Jeremy Sheppard with 4:40 left.
+Wisconsin opened a 53-31 lead on Jonathan Davis’ turnaround jumper with 11:58 remaining.
+The Rams closed to 62-54 on a 3-pointer by Jeremy Sheppard with 4:40 left, but they couldn’t complete the comeback.

-Michah Potter had 13 points and Aleem Ford scored 11 for Wisconsin, which bounced back from a 67-65 loss to Marquette on a buzzer-beating tip-in of a missed free throw on Friday.
+“The Marquette game, I found myself on the bench in foul trouble, it was really hard to get into the game,” said Davison, who was 12 for 12 from the line against the Rams.
+“But I knew coming out tonight, that I wanted to be aggressive and I wanted to do my best for the time, so I hunted my shots early.”

+Micah Potter scored 13 points for Wisconsin, and Aleem Ford finished with 11.

 Sheppard had 13 points for the Rams (3-3), who had won three straight.

+“I’m disappointed with the way we started the game on both ends of the floor,” Rhode Island coach David Cox said.
+“If you give the No 13 team, Big Ten co-champs, a 16- or 17-point lead going into the half, that makes it really challenging to get back into the game.”

-The Badgers gained control early, breaking out to a 33-16 halftime lead.
-The cold-shooting Rams were 7 of 27 in the first half.
+The Badgers jumped all over the cold-shooting Rams, who were 7 of 27 in the first half.

-Davison, who was 0 for 4 and missed all three shots from beyond the arc against Marquette, hit three 3-pointers in the early going to stake Wisconsin to a 10-2 lead.

 BIG PICTURE